iiasa/ixmp4/DEVELOPING.md

 ### Benchmarks

-The tests contain two types of benchmarks:
+The tests contain three types of benchmarks:

 - `test_benchmarks.py`
   Simple throughput benchmarks for a